cs-deep-quickdraw/notebooks/readme.md

 Results can be found in the `results/` directory in `markdown` files, there is also a helper script to generate graphs of results.

-Finally in the `mesocentre/` are the configuration for running the training jobs on a [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System) queue, as well as a [conda](https://docs.conda.io/en/latest/) environment configuration
+In the `mesocentre/` are the configuration for running the training jobs on a [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System) queue, as well as a [conda](https://docs.conda.io/en/latest/) environment configuration.

+Finally the report source code can be found [here](https://github.com/cs-deep-quickdraw/report/tree/master)